AzorianSolutions/dhcpd-report/README.md

 Place your `dhcpd.conf`, `dhcpd.leases`, and other related configuration files in subdirectories of `./data` and run `./toolio.py`.

+If you wish to only import active DHCP leases, then specify the `-a` flag when calling `toolio.py`.

 The script will generate a CSV report for each subdirectory of `./data` and save the file to the `./reports` directory.